prayoga01/sistem-informasi-medis/README.md

 ## 📝 License

-This project was created for academic purposes — D3 Final Year Project, 2022.
+This project was created for academic purposes — D3 Final Year Project — Bali State Polytechnic, 2022.